optio50/XW-110-Plus-Wireless-Temperature-Sensor/README.md

 A simple PYQT5 interface with a 7 day live chart and current readout for the XW-110 wireless temperature sensors.
+Uses ModBusTCP for communication the the sensors.
+Chart and readout are updated every 5 seconds.
+Chart will hold 7 days of data.
+It has no ability to hold values after closing.
+Data is held only when running.

 https://www.controlbyweb.com/xw110/
 The XW-110 is an easy-to-use wireless temperature sensor with a built-in web server.